mszewcz/php-json-rpc/README.md

 Pull requests for bug fixes must be based on latest stable release from the ```master``` branch whereas pull requests for new features must be based on the ```developer``` branch.

-Due to time constraints, we are not always able to respond as quickly as we would like.
-If you feel you're waiting too long for merging your pull request please remind us here.
+Due to time constraints, I am not always able to respond as quickly as I would like.
+If you feel you're waiting too long for merging your pull request please remind me here.

 #### Coding standards
-We follow [PSR-2][psr2] coding style and [PSR-4][psr4] autoloading standards.
+I follow [PSR-2][psr2] coding style and [PSR-4][psr4] autoloading standards.
 Be sure you're also following them before sending us your pull request.

 <a name="License"></a>